hustf/BitmapMaps.jl/README.md

 # Current state

+Version 0.4.0:
+Make path to image editor an entry in the .ini file.
+Drop copying template files to then edit the copy.
+Instead, we read the template, then modify, then write to a new file.
+Internal to `vector_graphics`.
+Also remove duplicate ways of writing to csv files.

 Version 0.3.8:
 Re-use `retry_write` in `modify_css_font_size`.
 File permissions in Windows seem to be more lenient, sometimes, with a checked out package than with a downloaded one.